kakuzei/api.kakuzei.com/README.md

 ### Requirements

-* Ruby 2.3.3 with bundler
+* Ruby 2.4.1 with Bundler

 ### Quickstart